-Learn anywhere
+D Learn anywhere

 We offer you the flexibility to fit your studies around your working life.
-If you need to travel, you can take your studies with you.

-4 Tutor support
+Tutor support

-All students receive tutor guidance and feedback while studying for one of the BSc Computer Science degrees.
-If you register at one of our Recognised Teaching Centres you'll attend face-to-face classes and additional support; if you're an online learner, you'll join a virtual tutor group.
+4 You'll receive tutor guidance and feedback while studying for one of the BSc Computer Science degrees.
+If you register at one of our Recognised Teaching Centres you'll attend face-to-face classes for additional support; if you're an online learner, you'll join a virtual tutor group.